-Accessory Structure - means a small detached structure that is incidental and subordinate to the principal structure.
+Accessory Structure - means a small detached structure that which is on the same parcel of property as a principal structure and the use of which is incidental and subordinate to the principal structure.

 Adjacent Grade - means the natural elevation of the ground surface prior to construction next to the proposed walls of a structure.